 No foreign language prerequisite is needed to apply to the graduate program.
 However, by end of the PhD program, students should have knowledge of other languages as described in the Department's Graduate Student Handbook.

 A comprehensive examination precedes admission to candidacy and dissertation research.

 When students have successfully completed the PhD comprehensive examination, they must prepare a dissertation prospectus and present it in a formal dissertation overview meeting.
 Upon approval of the prospectus, students will be admitted to candidacy for the PhD.
 They must then prepare and submit a dissertation that is a contribution to linguistic knowledge.

 Specific information about the requirements is available for the following topics and can be found in the Graduate Student Handbook:

 - More information on PhD requirements

-Photo above: PhD student Matthew John Hadodo conducted ethnographic fieldwork on the Istanbul Greek community in the summer of 2016.
+Photo above: PhD graduate, Dr. Matthew John Hadodo conducted ethnographic fieldwork on the Istanbul Greek community in the summer of 2016.
 Here is a former Greek boys' grammar school that has since been converted into a Turkish film academy.
 Located in the Asian side of Istanbul (Üsküdar, formerly Σκούταρι Skutari), the Neoclassical building with Doric columns also boasts a Turkish flag covering the Greek writing and the traditional Nazar or Evil Eye commonplace in the Mediterranean.